 How To Choose

-“I Mainly Just Want To Make My Own Smoothies”
+Just Want to Make Your Own Smoothies?

 If the main reason you are considering buying one of these products is for making your own green or fruit smoothies, the Nutribullet 600, Nutribullet 900 Pro, or Nutribullet Balance is probably the way to go.
-These products suit that purpose without including other features that raise the price.

 The Nutribullet 600 is an efficient smoothie maker with a good motor and a nice selection of cups included.
 It will definitely get the job done, but the manufacturer recommends adding water or some other liquid to your smoothie recipes to avoid overstressing and burning out the motor.
 You can also buy a milling blade for grinding coffee beans and making flour.
 We will talk more about this in this product’s review below.